 Appeals Appeals against an editorial decision will be considered only when new information becomes available (for example, additional factual input from the authors, revisions, extra material in the manuscript, or appeals regarding conflicts of interest and concerns about biased peer review).
 An appeal must be made within 2 months of the decision date and should be directed to the Editor via e-mail.
 If appropriate and/or required, the Editor may consult a member of the editorial board regarding an appeal.
 The Editor’s decision following an appeal is final.

-Publication ethics The publisher of Oryx, Cambridge University Press, is a member of the Committee on Publication Ethics, an organization that provides advice and resources on all aspects of publication ethics and research and publication misconduct.
+Publication ethics The publisher of Oryx, Cambridge University Press, is a member of the Committee on Publication Ethics (COPE), an organization that provides advice and resources on all aspects of publication ethics and research and publication misconduct.
 Oryx will follow procedures recommended by Committee on Publication Ethics when dealing with cases of potential misconduct.
 Submissions may be subject to similarity checking using iThenticate, to prevent publication of plagiarized content.

 Non-legitimate journals There has been a rise in non-legitimate, for-profit open access journals.
 These take advantage of authors seeking to publish their work by charging publication fees without providing peer review, editorial oversight or publishing services such as copy-editing, professional typesetting or proof reading.
 Such publications have low standards and little or no quality control, and frequently publish material within a short time following submission.
 We encourage authors to follow the Think.
 Check.
 Submit. guidelines to identify potentially problematic publications.
 The Directory of Open Access Journals is a community-curated list of quality, peer reviewed open access journals that can be used to identify reputable journals.
 Where a submission to Oryx cites articles published in a journal that can be identified as non-legitimate, the authors will be asked to remove such references.